A Healthy Bean Salad

 Fava Bean Intolerances

-Some people can’t eat fava beans, so if you mention that they are in this salad if you are unsure of people’s dietary restrictions: some people of African, Southeast Asian and Mediterranean descent can have an enzyme deficiency that causes a severe reaction.
+Some people can’t eat fava beans, so if you mention that they are in this salad if you are unsure of people’s dietary restrictions: some people of African, Southeast Asian, and Mediterranean descent can have an enzyme deficiency that causes a severe reaction.
 If you don’t have this deficiency (and most of us don’t), these beans are just as delicious, healthful, and versatile as any other bean.
-But the possibility for a reaction is worth noting.
+But the possibility of a reaction is worth noting.

 Chickpea and Fava Bean Salad: This colorful, high protein salad is extremely flexible, so don’t be afraid to swap around ingredients!Tweet This